 The I-601A Waiver allows certain immigrant visa applicants who are currently in the U.S. to apply for an unlawful presence waiver before they leave the U.S. to attend their Consular Interview.

-This waiver was created in March 4, 2013 and was designed to promote family unity and allow those whom have resided with their families in the U.S., and who would otherwise be ineligible for adjustment of status.
-On August 29, 2016 this waiver process was expanded to all individuals statutorily eligible for an immigrant visa including immediate relatives, family-sponsored or employment-based immigrants as well as Diversity Visa selectees; who only need a waiver of inadmissibility due to unlawful presence.
+This waiver was created on March 4, 2013 and was designed to promote family unity and allow those who have resided with their families in the U.S., and who would otherwise be ineligible for adjustment of status.
+On August 29, 2016 this waiver process was expanded to all individuals statutorily eligible for an immigrant visa including immediate relatives, family-sponsored, or employment-based immigrants as well as Diversity Visa selectees; who only need a waiver of inadmissibility due to unlawful presence.

-At Tsang & Associates, we have a history of successfully approved I-601A waivers and will help you compile all of the necessary documents information to demonstrate extreme-hardship.
+At Tsang & Associates, we have a history of successfully filing I-601A waivers for our clients and will help you compile all of the necessary documents and information to demonstrate extreme hardship.

-This is the most crucial step for your entire I-601A Waiver Application.
+This is the most crucial step for your entire I-601A Waiver application.
+Once the I-130- is filed, we will set up a strategy meeting to thoroughly review the I-601A, and hear your story so that we are able to assemble the best case on your behalf.
 We will review all of the supporting documents to create a strategy, a customized checklist, and a timeline to serve as the guiding foundation for the entire case preparation.

 Our attorneys will craft your I-601A Waiver arguments and complete all forms, organize supporting documents, and assemble the crafted arguments into the proper application formats.
 After a thorough review, we will then submit the application to USCIS.

 You will need to attend a biometrics appointment most commonly known as fingerprinting appointment as part of your I-601A Waiver application.
 USCIS will conduct a mandatory criminal background check and verify your identity.
 The process itself does not take long and our office will assist you during this process.